fbpx

 We recommend academic coaching for any student, whether they’re already successful or struggling.
 Our proprietary method not only sets students up for short term successes in school, but also teaches them lifelong skills they’ll take with them down the road.

 Habits are something one can do without thinking.
-It takes 3,000 repetitions for students to develop habits.
+If one believes Malcolm Gladwell’s theory in Outliers, it takes 3,000 repetitions for students to develop habits.
 The Effective Student™ Method addresses the cycle of learning as 1) practice, 2) awareness, 3) adjustments, and 4) repetition across all four focus areas of: Organization, Time Management, Study Skills, and Test Analysis.

 The Effective Student™ Method is appropriate for grades 4-12 as well as those in college.